hello_service.py

 Terminal 1 -- producer:

-pip install aster-python
+pip install aster-rpc

 python producer.py